microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 git checkout grant-archibald-ms/copilotstudiokit-560
 ```

-3. Ensure logged out out of pac cli.
+4. Ensure logged out out of pac cli.
 This ensures you're logged out of any previous sessions.

 ```pwsh
 pac auth clear
 ```

-4. Login to Power Platform CLI using [pac auth](https://learn.microsoft.com/power-platform/developer/cli/reference/auth#pac-auth-create)
+5. Login to Power Platform CLI using [pac auth](https://learn.microsoft.com/power-platform/developer/cli/reference/auth#pac-auth-create)

 ```pwsh
 pac auth create --environment <Your environment ID>
 ```

-5. Authenticated with Azure CLI
+6. Authenticated with Azure CLI

 ```pwsh
 az login --use-device-code --allow-no-subscriptions
 ```

-6. Change to Copilot Studio Kit sample
+7. Change to Copilot Studio Kit sample

 ```pwsh
 cd samples\copilotstudiokit
 ```

-7. Edit the sample in your editor.
+8. Edit the sample in your editor.
 For example using Visual Studio Code you can open the sample folder using the following commahd

 ```pwsh
 code .
 ```

-6. Using your edit of choice add the a new file named **config.json** in the same folder as RunTests.ps1.
-You will need to replacing the value with your tenant and environment id.
+9. Using your editor of choice add the a new file named **config.json** in the same folder as RunTests.ps1.
+You will need to replace the value with your tenant and environment id.

   > TIP: You can obtain the environment and tenant information from your Power Apps portal by using **settings** from the main navigation var and selecting **Session Details**